-The Cumulus NetQ software contains several components that must be installed, including the NetQ applications, the database, and the NetQ Agents.
+The NetQ software contains several components that must be installed, including the NetQ applications, the database, and the NetQ Agents.
 NetQ can be deployed in two arrangements:

-The NetQ Agents reside on the switches and hosts being monitored in your network.
+With either deployment model, the NetQ Agents reside on the switches and hosts being monitored in your network.

 There are several choices that you must make to determine what steps you need to perform to install the NetQ solution.
-First and foremost, you must determine whether you intend to deploy the solution fully on your premises or if you intend to deploy the cloud solution.
-Secondly, you must decide whether you are going to deploy a Virtual Machine on your own hardware or use one of the Cumulus NetQ appliances.
-Thirdly, you also must determine whether you want to install the software on a single server or as a server cluster.
+First and foremost, you must determine whether you intend to deploy the solution fully on your premises or if you intend to deploy the remote solution.
+Secondly, you must decide whether you are going to deploy a Virtual Machine on your own hardware or use one of the NetQ appliances.
+Thirdly, you must determine whether you want to install the software on a single server or as a server cluster.
 Finally, if you have an existing on-premises solution and want to save your existing NetQ data, you must backup that data before installing the new software.

 The documentation walks you through these choices and then provides the instructions specific to your selections.

 Installation Workflow Summary

 No matter how you answer the questions above, the installation workflow can be summarized as follows: